Scientists discover new legless lizard species in California

 One of the research team's discoveries was in the protected El Segundo Dunes that butt up against the end of a Los Angeles International Airport runway.
 The yellow-bellied creature was named A. stebbinsi, after herpetologist Robert C. Stebbins, who studied natural life in a local mountain range.

-The three other newly identified species were found in the San Joaquin Valley, over 200 miles to the north, where they likely lived for millions of years, Papenfuss and Parham's research showed.
+The three other newly identified species were found in the San Joaquin Valley, over 200 miles (320 km) to the north, where they likely lived for millions of years, Papenfuss and Parham's research showed.

 The silver-bellied A. alexanderae was found in the oilfields near the city of Taft, the A. campi, with a yellow underside, was found in three canyons at the outskirts of the Mojave Desert, and the purple-stomached A. grinnelli, was discovered in a handful of vacant lots in downtown Bakersfield, a city of 352,000.